communityinclusion/communityinclusion.org/src/pages/jobs/2021-12-10_open-job-positions-at-ici.md

 thumbnail: "../../images/jobs-icon.png"
 ---

 ICI is hiring for several open positions.
 Please share these opportunities with anyone who may be interested.
-Join a great workplace that supports and advances UMass Boston’s values of diversity and equity!

  <div class="row">
     <div class="col-md-6">